FENECON Home 10 assembly and operating instructions

 When you ordered the FEMS app, you received a 16-digit license key.
 You can use this license key to redeem the app independently in the FEMS App Center.

-Open Online Monitoring |
+Open Online Monitoring. |

 |

-Click on the burger menu in the top left corner |
+Click on the burger menu at the top left. |

 |

-Open the "Settings" tab |
+Open the "Settings" tab. |

 |

-Now select the "FEMS App Center" button and open it by clicking on the arrow |
+Now select the "FEMS App Center" button and open it by clicking on the arrow. |

 |

 You have now reached the App Center.
-Now click on the "Redeem license key" button at the top right |
+Now click on the "Redeem license key" button at the top right. |

 |